Kong/kongponents/docs/components/popover.md

 ### target

-This is the target element that the popover is appended to.
+This is the target element selector that the popover is appended to.
 By default its the KPop wrapper element.

+Example: `#my-element-id`

 ### tag